-We are offering 7,333,333 shares of our common stock.
+We are offering 6,200,000 shares of our common stock.
 This is our initial public offering and no public market currently exists for our common stock.
-We expect the initial public offering price to be between \$7.00 and \$8.00 per share.
-We have applied to list our common stock on the NASDAQ Global Market under the symbol "SCYX."
+The initial public offering price is \$10.00 per share.
+We have been approved to have our common stock listed on the NASDAQ Global Market under the symbol "SCYX."